NBA G League: NBA G League Showcase

 The league stages an annual NBA G League Showcase in which all of the league's teams play each other in a "carnival" format.
 The showcase was first played in 2005 was originally intended solely as a scouting event for NBA general managers and scouts, but evolved into a four-day event with each team playing two games apiece.
-From 2005 to 2017, 15 players were called-up or recalled during or immediately following the Showcase.
+Since its inception, more than 100 players combined have been called-up or recalled during or immediately following the Showcase.

 As of 2019, the event's location was the Mandalay Bay Resort and Casino on the Las Vegas Strip.
 Because of limited space at the conference center site, all games are played without spectators, although TV and Internet coverage is available for all games.
 The 2019 showcase was a series of mini-tournaments in which the winning team shared a $100,000 grand prize.

 Before Las Vegas, host cities were Columbus, Georgia (2005); Fayetteville, North Carolina (2006); Sioux Falls, South Dakota (2007); Boise, Idaho (2008); Orem, Utah (2009); Boise, Idaho (2010); South Padre Island, Texas (2011); Reno, Nevada in 2012 and 2013; Santa Cruz, California in 2015; and Mississauga, Ontario in 2017 and 2018.
 It was not held in 2016.